yxiao1996/EC601/PP2/Readme.md

 ##### Train from scratch

+  Train a neural network with ad-hoc architecture(3 convolutional layer and 2 fully-connected layer).
+The accuracy of this model is roughly 80%.

   ```
     python train.py
   ```

 ##### Using bottleneck feature

+  Train a 2-layer classifier(fully-connected) with bottleneck feature extarcted from image with a pre-trained VGG-16 model(ImageNet).

   ```
     python train_bottleneck.py
   ```

 ##### Fine-tune VGG-16 model

+  Fine tune a pretrained VGG-16 model(replace the original fully-connected layers with a classifier compatible with current data; Initialized the classifier from weights obtained in the step before).

   ```
     python fine_tune.py